Efreak/stable-ui/README.md

 now supports SDXL officially, I also swapped out sdxl_beta model name for SDXL 1.0 and removed the inpainting and image amount overrides from it.

+Jan.
+8, 2024: Added LoRa/TI support.
+In your prompt, use the syntax `<lora:id:strength>` or `<ti:id>` to add them to your request.
+For LoRas, put a 'v' before the id to use the version id instead.
+Not that for both loras and tis, only integer ids are supported.
+(Added by rbrtcs1)

 # stable-ui 🔥

 [Stable UI](https://aqualxx.github.io/stable-ui/) is a web user interface designed to generate, save, and view images using Stable Diffusion, with the goal being able to provide Stable Diffusion to anyone for 100% free.